Dyslexia is not a problem only

 Test well orally, but not in written tests

-Labelled as lazy, dumb, careless, immature, or "not trying
+Labeled as lazy, dumb, careless, immature, or "not trying hard enough"

 Has difficulty with math